Gilgamech/website/www/Gillogisms.md

 1. One in the hand is worth two in the bush.
 Don't miss out on one thing just because you're afraid you might be missing out on another.
 FOMO?
 YAGNI.
 1. One of my life goals is simply understanding all of the people around me. - 2014
 1. One of the challenges in studying the field of human governance is that almost all of the documentation is a sales pitch for a particular ideology, and thus educates you just enough to sell you on their ideology.
 Gathering all of the data points about a given ideology becomes a series of muddy slogs through every other ideology, looking for any mud they might have on this ideology.
 It becomes an exhausting exercise in cruelty, expressions of violence, and hatred for other people. - 2022
-1. One of the problems hiring for a police force is separating the helpers from the murderers (cidephilacs).
-The latter group are drawn to the job because of the license to kill, but these brutal folk need to make a minority of the force, or none.
-How to filter them out? - 2020
 1. One of the problems with a police force is the toxic mentality they're forced to maintain, where every not-cop they see is a potential murderer looking to uninstall them.
 This causes more dangerous and violent incidents than it prevents.
 Another problem is the perception that most people view police as 'life's problem solvers, here to clean up any mess you see.' - 2020
 1. One step forward, two steps backwards.
 Going the long way around the Earth to arrive at your destination in a reverse way. - 2022
 1. Only stuff so crazy nobody else would do it is worth doing. - 2007 startup advice.
-1. Ontology of oncology [study of cancer]
+1. Ontology of oncology `study of cancer` - 2021
 1. Open the menu so you can open the menu (restaurant websites)
 1. Opera is Italian (or other) historical fan-fiction musicals.
 1. Opium Trade in the 1800s was the [only time the Yellow River Valley has been a net importer](https://history.state.gov/milestones/1830-1860/china-1) - otherwise it's a net exporter.
+1. Our lifetimes - this time-space we each get - is not success or victory unto itself.
+It's the opportunity in which success might grow.
+We have to go out and find the seeds of success, plant them, tend to them, nourish and nuture them.
+Harvest, stack, and store their fruit - build sheds and houses, and even feed your own offspring with these. - 2024
 1. Our network of parasocial relationships becomes a kind of neural network, where the parasocial relationship is like a dendrite with an incoming synapse, and the content we output is the axon output.
 Degree Theory says we have 6 layers, and Internet penetration reports suggest about 5 billion parameters.
-1. Our stars are always aligned __somewhere__ in the universe - our fault is not in our stars, but in our location.
-(Our faults are in our selves, not in our stars.
+1. Our stars are always aligned __somewhere__ in the universe - our fault is not in our stars, but in our location. - 2021 (Our faults are in our selves, not in our stars.
 Unless we take our selves to our stars, in which case our faults will be in both.)
 (Now just 'Remote View' the place in the universe where your stars **are** aligned, and 'remotely entangle' that energy to your body.
 Amirite.)
 1. Overtraining causes LLM AI to become snarky, to give you wrong answers instead of correcting yours (like mocking) and to lie about being sentient.
-Does this mean human LLMs become overtrained at around 13 years old?
+Does this mean human LLMs become overtrained at around 13 years old? - 2023
 1. Ownership as use, maintenance, upgrades, and defense.
 Use within limits and not into overuse or abuse.
 Mantenance in cleaning and repairing.
 Upgrades in choosing which upgrade paths to follow and also when to perform (or not perform) specific upgrades.
 Defense from other users (human, animal, plant, extraterrestrial, etc) performing use, maintenance or upgrades without your authorization. - 2014

 ### P

 1. Pandora Nexus - sync your bookmarks across your browsers!
 (Commentary on overused names.) - 2014
 1. Pantheon of skypatron deities - Brahma, Crow, Odin,天神 (Tiān shén), YHWH (Yehova), Ζεύς (Zeus, 'zey-oos'), et al - and they have 'shifts' running the world. - 2017
 1. Parasocial relationships aren't healthy. - 2023
 1. Part of why Hollywood exists is to spread classified project cover stories.
 Hollywood is a Plausible Deniability Machine, being fed bits and pieces of classified projects and programs, to write fantastical stories around these.
 Then, when someone tries to research the actual classified project, they can't get through the creative cover project's SEO.
 And people think they're talking about the creative cover project when they mention the actual classified project.
 This is literally why the movie Stargate (1994) was created - as a cover for Project Star Gate, and the following Stargate SG1 TV show had several episodes lampshading their plausible deniability role in covering for hundreds or thousands of US Military classified projects.
 It started before military tanks, with the cover story being that they were huge water tanks to hydrate trench troops. - 2021
 1. Particle means the self-propagating set of transverse waves in 2 media.
-We only see the one path actually occur.
+We only see the one path actually occur. - 2022
 1. Parting fools from their money - it's like fools line up for the honor, treat the parting as an admission fee, and the fools just hope for a good show.
-(Does this put Stater & Waldorf on the same footing as crypto nerds?)
+(Does this put Stater & Waldorf on the same footing as crypto nerds?) - 2022
 1. Peace Through Victory.
-Because anything less is just a participation trophy.
+Because anything less is just a participation trophy. - 2019
-1. Pentagonia
+1. Pentagonia - 2020
+1. Patriarchy Conspiracy Theorists perpetuate the belief that - because they are personally attracted to jerks and 'tough guys' who hurt people - that these 'men being mean to them' isn't a natural cross-section of human society pared down by their dating preferences, but a vast sexist conspiracy to hold back half of human society - putting pure pettiness over higher concerns, and painting all men as simultaneously the paragon of logic and the most devoid of logic.
+Frequently, these people will read books including 'Like A Fish Needs A Bicycle' or post anti-man memes on social media, while waiting for thier husband to get home from work.
+(Since they're housewives, too spoiled to work.) - 2024
 1. People are attracted to what they fear (because fear is a lack of information often supplemented by invented information, so this is a dopamine-validation loop), try to correct what they think is wrong, and fight against what they don't understand.
 Often fighting to correct, what they think is wrong about who or what they're attracted to, out of a lack of accurate information.
 Have the courage to academically study your fears, the inner peace to accept what you think is wrong in the world, and honesty about these with yourself and others. - 2022 (Fear is a partial model, wrong is having 2 models and wanting the other one, and not understand is having no (viable) model.
-So fear is having 2 incomplete models, and wanting the other one because it has more desirable imagined statistics.)
+So fear is having 2 incomplete models, and wanting the other one because it has more desirable imagined statistics.) - 2022
 1. People are only looking to project, and not accept, because everyone is emotionally 'full'. - 2020
 1. People are so jaded that it's harder and harder for artists to make us feel anything. - 2019
 1. People choose a narrative that will make them happy, and work to make it real: Use finances and large companies to facilitate the purchasing of material components and somatic training to construct the stage upon which they will live out a Shakespearian tragedy, with you in their front row.
 And once you see your life as a comedy, unlike their tragedy - you'll see them not as demons destroying your hard work, but angels building your empire for you, by giving you their dreams and buying them back from you.
 1. People commit illegal activities **despite** the activity being illegal, not **because** the activity is illegal.
 (People who commit crimes specifically to break the law either have a mental condition like kleptomania, or a grudge against a specific jurisdiction.)
 Why are they performing these activities?
 Because there are no jobs in the USA, so the only ways to make enough money to buy a house and have kids are either military service or illegal farming.
 Why is the farming illegal?
 So it doesn't compete with medical opium sales.
 Why are there no jobs?
 Because to ensure world peace, we exported all of our medium-paying laboring jobs to other nations, so they'd be on 'our side' during the Cold War.
 Why were we fighting the Cold War?
 Because Stalin didn't like not getting war reparations out of all of Germany after WW2, and also just to be contrary to another world power with a different set of popular political philosophies.
 What caused WW2?
 Extensive WW1 reparations caused an intense surge in both nationalism and socialism within the new German nation, and these merged into the greatest moral evil of the modern era.
 Why were Germany paying WW1 reparations?
 Because they lost WW1 and their monarch Hohenzolleren disappeared.
 (Everybody lost WW1, in one way or another - nobody was a real winner in that war.
 A lot of authors and idealists lost their innocence.)
 Why were they fighting WW1?
 Because Europeans were hungry for a good war, as they hadn't had one in a while, and since there wasn't always an exchange rate set between 2 nations, there might be no mechanism other than post-war looting to get what another nation had.
 Why were Europeans hungry for a good war?
 Because before then, 'war' meant melees with clubs and maybe swords, and glorious commanders on valiant steeds - not too different from modern amateur sportsball teams, especially with scrums.
 WW1 was the world's introduction to industrial combat.
 Why was house of Hohenzolleren the monarch?
 Because the house was formed after Grand Master Albert of the Teutonic Order converted to Lutheranism, to steal the Catholic Church's riches.
 Why was the Catholic Church so rich?
 They had become corrupt, and were selling 'get out of Hell free' cards in exchange for enough money to buy, like, a horse - and aristocrats were buying whole decks of these cards - for themselves and each of their deceased relatives - partly out of moral duty, partly to 'keep up with the Joneses'. - 2022
 1. People from a planet around a star that doesn't emit tons of UV might not have developed different skin colors, as the melanins would be unnecessary. - 2021
 1. People get super aggressive in spring.
 Young males would rather lose a sale than lose an argument. - 2017
 1. People get what's coming to them, like an object moving along a vector.
 If you want to get something, line up your past and future actions and decisions to point at it.
-(It's like turning a boat.)
+(It's like turning a boat.) - 2013
-1. People say what they want to say, and find some way to make it true or logical - even so far as invoking a deity.
+1. People say what they want to say, and find some way to make it true or logical - even so far as invoking a deity. - 2018
 1. People will pay great amounts of money to be lied to, and told that their ideas are correct. - 2019
 1. Phonetic poetic- 2023
 1. Piano Effect - where the movie 'The Piano' would not have occurred if the woman were a flutist or clarinetist instead.
 Beware becoming emotionally attached to cumbersome objects.
 (At one point, she had got this upright piano into a small canoe and was paddling across a lake with it.)